mengtian1212/FlavorEats/README.md

-# Flavor Eats 🍔🌮🍕
+# FlavorEats 🍔🌮🍕

 [>>> Live Site <<<](https://flavor-eats.onrender.com/)

-Welcome to Flavor Eats, your one-stop web application that seamlessly combines the best of e-commerce for both customers and restaurant businesses.
+Welcome to FlavorEats, your one-stop web application that seamlessly combines the best of e-commerce for both customers and restaurant businesses.

 Customers can search for their preferred cuisines and restaurants, manage multiple shopping carts and track their orders.
 On the flip side, business managers have access to a user-friendly dashboard for monitoring sales performance, managing menus and orders and engaging with customer feedback.
-Flavor Eats has got you covered on both fronts!
+FlavorEats has got you covered on both fronts!

 ## Customer-Centric Features:🍽️📦